speedment/speedment-doc/pages/maven.md

 ```

 {% include tip.html content="
-Once Debug Mode is enabled, much more information will be printed out on the console when the plugin runs.
+Debug mode can be used to track what TypeMappers and Components exist and how they interact with each other.
 " %}

 ### Adding a Type Mapper
-{{site.data.javadoc.TypeMapper}}s are used to map a database type to a Java type.
-For example, a `Timestamp` field can
+{{site.data.javadoc.TypeMapper}}s are used to map a database type to a Java type and vice versa.
+For example,
- be mapped to the Java type `long` to save memory and reduce the number of objects that are created during execution.
+a `Timestamp` field can  be mapped to the Java type `long` to save memory and reduce the number of objects
-{{site.data.javadoc.TypeMapper}}s can be added to the Maven Targets dynamically and will then be available like
+that are created during execution. {{site.data.javadoc.TypeMapper}}s can be added to the Maven Targets
- any built-in {{site.data.javadoc.TypeMapper}}.
+dynamically and will then be available like any built-in {{site.data.javadoc.TypeMapper}}.

+This example show a fictive German {{site.data.javadoc.TypeMapper}} that converts a `String` that is either
+"Ja" (Yes) or "Nein" (No) and maps that to a `boolean` that is either `true` ("Ja") or `false` ("Nein"):

 ``` xml
     <build>